rjbs/rjbs.github.io/_posts/2023-01-08-leaving-perl-v5.8-behind.md

 This decision was part of "[The Lancaster Consensus](https://github.com/Perl-Toolchain-Gang/toolchain-site/blob/master/lancaster-consensus.md)", which agreed a number of other things, too.
 I remember the process very well, as well as the little hotel we stayed at.
-The towel they gave me was so bad that I went down the road to Aldi and bought myself a new one, which I still use sometimes at the gym, now.
+Also, I had "Life in a Northern Town" in my head all week.

 But I digress.